route2shell/research/README.md

-# Research
+# Vulnerability Research

-This repository contains my CVE research, technical write-ups, and coordinated disclosure work.
+This repository collects my vulnerability research, CVE writeups, and coordinated disclosure work.

----

-This repository is intended to highlight work across the full lifecycle of a vulnerability:
+It is intended to document the full lifecycle of a security issue, including:

 - Discovery
 - Root cause analysis
-- Risk and impact assessment
+- Impact assessment
 - Vendor coordination
 - Public disclosure

-As additional cases are published, this repository will become the central index for that work.
+Over time, this repository will serve as a central index for published research and technical case studies.

 ---

-Disclaimer
+## Disclaimer

-Any proof-of-concept (PoC) scripts and information provided in this repository are intended for educational and authorized security testing purposes only.
+Any proof-of-concept (PoC) material in this repository is provided for educational purposes and authorized security testing only.

-⚠️ Do not use against systems you do not own or have explicit permission to test. ⚠️
+Do not use this material against systems you do not own or do not have explicit permission to assess.

-The author is not responsible for any misuse or damage caused by this material.
+The author is not responsible for misuse, damage, or unlawful application of the information provided here.
 Always follow responsible disclosure practices and applicable laws.